vipickering/vincentp/_drafts/2017-08-01-cybernetics-and-the-modern-web.md

 </blockquote>

-A typical flow may be anachronistic to a monolith architecture, where by the Viable System Model is closer in nature to a microservices architecture.
+A typical flow may be anachronistic to a monolith architecture, where by, the Viable System Model is closer in nature to a [microservices]() architecture.

 A viable system is any system organised in such a way as to meet the demands of surviving in the changing environment.

-One of the prime features of systems that survive is that they are adaptable
+Beer developed his branch of  Cybernetics focused on business and governments.
+He was obsessed with how information flows through these institutions.
+How to better manage those processes and in turn make them more resilient, efficient and adaptable.

+This culminated in his crowing achievement [Project Cybersyn]().
+A visionary project that shares many similarities today in data and distributed systems.

 ### In Summary